VOLTTRON/volttron/README.md

 ### 1. Install prerequisites

 [Requirements Reference](https://volttron.readthedocs.io/en/latest/introduction/platform-install.html#step-1-install-prerequisites)

-From version 7.0, VOLTTRON requires python 3 with a minimum version of 3.6; it is tested only systems supporting that as a native package.
+From version 9.0.4, VOLTTRON requires python 3.10.
+And it was tested on Ubuntu 22.04 From version 7.0, VOLTTRON requires python 3 with a minimum version of 3.6; it is tested only systems supporting that as a native package.
 On Debian-based systems (Ubuntu bionic, debian buster, raspbian buster), these can all be installed with the following commands: